snowdriftcoop/snowdrift/CONTRIBUTING.md

 #### Updating your local code to snowdrift master

-Whenever you begin new work, you should first get the latest master code from the Snowdrift project.
+Whenever you begin new work, you should first get the latest master code from the Snowdrift project:

-To download the latest updates of the snowdrift code:

-* In your snowdrift directory,
+* In your local snowdrift project directory,
 * assuming you have the main snowdrift code as your "origin" (verify with `git remote -v`),
 * with the master branch checked out (`git checkout master`),